ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

 (1920x1080 60FPS), 2k (2560x1440 60FPS) and 4k quality (3840x2160 60FPS),
 respectively.

-The ``-p`` flag plays the animation once it is rendered.
-If you want to open the file browser at the location of the animation instead, use ``--show_in_file_browser``.
-You can also omit both options.
+The ``-p`` flag opens the animation once it is rendered.
+``--show_in_file_browser`` reveals the artifact in the file browser.
+The options can be combined; Manim reveals the artifact first and then opens it for preview.

 The separate ``-l`` (or ``--live-preview``) option asks a capable renderer to display frames while rendering.
 The OpenGL renderer supports this mode.
 Live